Giusan82/PhotoGallery/README.md

 <li>An advanced search for filter the results with Order By, Max Results and for orientation.</li>
 <li>The image are displayed using the Image Loader Library <a href="https://github.com/bumptech/glide">Glide</a>, which it handles image loading/caching.</li>
 <li>A downloading function is included, that allows to save the image in your device.</li>
+	<li>An fullscreen activity is also added, which use the library <a href="https://github.com/chrisbanes/PhotoView">PhotoView</a> that implements a zooming Android ImageView.</li>
 </ul>
 <p>The API Key is not included in the project but only into the apk file, just
 for allowing to try it.</p>